amraly83/hardening-ubuntu/README.md

 A comprehensive set of scripts for hardening Ubuntu Server security configurations.

+This repository contains scripts for hardening Ubuntu servers.
+The scripts can be developed and tested on Windows but are designed to run on Ubuntu Server.

 ## Features
 - Automated server hardening process
 - SSH key-based authentication setup